Great Crested Newt and Natterjack Toad

 Legislation and protection

-The Great Crested Newt and Natterjack Toad are fully protected under the Conservation of Habitats and Species Regulations 2010 as a European Protected Species.
+The Great Crested Newt and Natterjack Toad are fully protected under the Conservation of Habitats and Species Regulations 2017 (as amended) as a Protected Species.
 It is an offence to:

 - intentionally or recklessly kill, injure or take (capture etc.) these species;